pytorch/captum/docs/algorithms.md

 Captum is a library within which different interpretability methods can be implemented.
 The Captum team welcomes any contributions in the form of algorithms, methods or library extensions!

-The algorithms in Captum are separated into three groups, general attribution, layer attribution and neuron attribution, which are defined as follows:
+The algorithms in Captum are separated into three groups, primary attribution, layer attribution and neuron attribution, which are defined as follows:
-* General Attribution: Evaluates contribution of each input feature to the output of a model.
+* Primary Attribution: Evaluates contribution of each input feature to the output of a model.
 * Layer Attribution: Evaluates contribution of each neuron in a given layer to the output of the model.
 * Neuron Attribution: Evaluates contribution of each input feature on the activation of a particular hidden neuron.